-A recent Energy Saving Trust Plugged in Fleets report made the financial and environmental case for Oxford City Council to buy more electric vehicles into the pool fleet and we currently have 17 electric vehicles in our fleet, along with 9 electric bikes and 22 hybrid electric vehicles.j scheme run by government and automotive industry campaign, Go Uloperators and businesses to accelerate the shift to zero emissions vehicles and reduce vehicle miles in our cities.
+A recent Energy Saving Trust Plugged in Fleets report made the financial and environmental case for Oxford City Council to buy more electric vehicles into the pool fleet and we currently have 17 electric vehicles in our fleet, along with 9 electric bikes and 22 hybrid electric scheme run by government and automotive industry campaign, Go Ultra Low.

 We are proud to be one of the first organisations in the UK to receive 'Go Ultra Low Company' status.
-The newly launched initiative recognises businesses that are embracing electric vehicles (EVs) as part of a new
+The newly launched initiative recognises businesses that are embracing electric vehicles (EVs) as part of a new aging practical actions to implement policy, access finance, change attitudes, and accelerate technology improvements.